How Do I Apply Voice Biometrics?

 With the RandomPIN™ use case, we require the end user to speak a set of diverse digit strings in order to enroll.
 To verify, we then ask the user to repeat a random number, typically 4 or 5 digits in length.
 A new number is generated for every verify attempt, for every user, for every call.
 The VBG system can provide the random string (of any length) or you can create your own.
 More than 60% of our customers choose this approach due to the robustness against fraud, speed of verification, and simplicity for the person speaking.
 There is nothing for the end user to remember, and both young and old, and cross-culturally, numbers are easy to speak.

 A "passive" use case means that the person speaking does not have to speak anything in particular.
 In fact, there is no prompting for speech at all, and the end user may often be unaware that they are involved in a voice biometric process.
 For example, you can capture the speech of a caller during their conversation with a call center agent.
 The recording of the caller's leg of the conversation can then be used to either create a voiceprint, or be compared to one or more voiceprints for verification or identification.
-Sometimes passive voice biometrics is called "conversational biometrics".
+Passive use cases are also referred to as "conversational" or "text independent" forms of voice biometrics.

-The most common source of passive speech samples is call center recordings.
+The most common source of passive speech samples is from call centers.
 Before considering this approach, please note that many call center systems record both agent and caller into the same (mono) channel.
 In these situations, you will have additional work to do to capture the audio before it gets to the recording system.
-VBG has a number of partners who specialize in recording IVR and call center speech, so we may be able to assist you should you not have the ability to record individual callers into a separate channel.
+The good news: there are a number of new technologies available, and specialty partners we work with, so please contact us if you you suspect this may be an issue.

 As a rule of thumb, end users will typically speak all phonemes of their language roughly twice in a 2-3 minute conversation.
 The VBG system removes silence and non-speech signals from passive recordings to arrive at a measure called “seconds of usable speech” (or SUS).
 Enrollment samples having SUS values of 60-90 or more will typically provide very good results.
 We can create voiceprints with only a few seconds of speech, but they will lack phonetic diversity (and will not lead to robust or accurate performance).
 So, consider 30 seconds of usable speech to be the minimum amount of speech for a successful passive enrollment (assuming this speech has phonetic diversity).
 And remember, saying "yes", "no", "umm" and other short-sylable words multiple times will not provide good speech diversity.

-VBG has created the NaturalSpeech™ method to address all forms of passive speech collection.
+The VBG NaturalSpeech™ method addresses all forms of passive speech collection.
 This use case can accept any speech recording for enrollment or verification, provided that it contains only one speaker and is in a format we accept.
-Once you have a robust NaturalSpeech™ voiceprint, it is possible to verify with only a few seconds of speech -- a short sentence, phrase, digits, almost anything.
-And, NaturalSpeech™ allows you to create multiple separate fraudster (i.e., "blacklist") voiceprint databases to determine if fraud is occurring.
+Once you have a robust VBG NaturalSpeech™ voiceprint, it is possible to verify with only a few seconds of speech -- a short sentence, phrase, digits, almost anything.
+And, VBG NaturalSpeech™ allows you to create multiple separate fraudster (i.e., "blacklist") voiceprint databases to determine if fraud is occurring.